TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 V. Anton Spraul defines problem solving in programming as:

-> Problem solving is writing an original program that performs a particular set of tasks and meets all stated constraints.
-<br> - Think Like a Programmer </br>
+> Problem solving is writing an original program that performs a particular set of tasks and meets all stated constraints. <br/>- Think Like a Programmer

 The set of tasks can range from solving small coding exercises all the way up to building a social network site like Facebook or a search engine like Google.
 Each problem has its own set of constraints, for example, high performance and scalability may not matter too much in a coding exercise but it will be vital in apps like Google that need to service billions of search queries each day.